 Winners receive complimentary registration to a relevant RMS meeting where they will be presented with their award.
-They may be invited to produce an article for infocus magazine
+They may be invited to produce an article for infocus magazine.

-Natalie is an extraordinarily vibrant scientist in the area of electron microscopy and X-ray analysis of biological materials, including the use of focused ion beam in conjunction with X-ray tomography, scanning electron microscopy and transmission electron microscopy.
+She is an extraordinarily vibrant scientist in the area of electron microscopy and X-ray analysis of biological materials, including the use of focused ion beam in conjunction with X-ray tomography, scanning electron microscopy and transmission electron microscopy.

-She has made important contributions for the 3D characterisation of biomineralising systems, in particular bone.
+Natalie has made important contributions for the 3D characterisation of biomineralising systems, in particular bone.
 This has led to several highly cited publications.
 Her publication record includes a book chapter and 30 peer-reviewed research papers in high impact journals such as Science, Nature Reviews Materials and Acta Biomaterialia.

 Since August 2020, she has been Assistant Professor in Bioengineering at the McGill University in Montreal, establishing the use of advanced X-ray and electron imaging for the analysis of biomineralizing systems.
 Her key contributions include: